U.N. envoy hopes for Syria peace conference within weeks

 Asked when the conference might be held, he said: "We hope it will be in the coming weeks, not next year or after that."

-Syrian state media quoted Assad as telling Brahimi in a meeting on Wednesday that talks would only succeed if foreign powers stopped supporting the rebels.
+Syrian state media quoted President Bashar al-Assad as telling Brahimi in a meeting on Wednesday that talks would only succeed if foreign powers stopped supporting the rebels.

-There is also discord on whether Assad's ally Iran should be invited to the talks.
-Tehran says it is ready to come.
+Some disagreements about the conference have centred on who should attend - in particular Assad's main ally Iran, which has said it is ready to take part.

 Brahimi said the United Nations preferred that Iran attend, but there had been no agreement on this yet.
 He also said he hoped just one delegation would represent the opposition.